-- Firstly, Gullfoss serves as the name of a spectacular waterfall located in a highly remote geographical location.
-That’s because it lies in southern Iceland, in Europe.
-Furthermore, this truly astounding marvel of geology also forms an integral component of the Hvita River.
+- The remarkably simple term of Gullfoss serves as the name of a spectacular waterfall located in a highly remote geographical location.
+That’s because it lies in a very special portion of the southern section of the country of Iceland, situated in Europe.

-- Intriguingly, the rapidly flowing water of Gullfoss originates from the second largest glacier in Iceland.
+- Intriguingly, the rapidly flowing water of the cascade originates from the second largest glacier in Iceland.
 This further bears the name of Langjokull.
+This formation additionally plays an important economical role in the region in which it formed.

-- Additionally, Gulfoss plays an important economical role in the region in which it formed.
-That’s because, in terms of tourist interest, this site is the most popular waterfall in all of Iceland.
-This holds true for multiple reasons, as the stunning location holds great natural beauty.
+- That’s because, in terms of tourist interest, the breathtaking Gullfoss easily qualifies as the most popular waterfall in all of its immediate region.
+This holds true for multiple reasons, including the fact that the stunning location holds great natural beauty.

 Gullfoss Physical Description

-Most notably, the staggeringly beautiful Gullfoss formed situated in a unique and isolated location.
-Further, the southward-flowing river takes a decidedly sharp right turn about 0.62 mi (1 km) before reaching the waterfall.
+Most notably, the staggeringly beautiful waterfall formed situated along a unique and isolated river.
+From that point, however, the southward-flowing body takes a decidedly sharp right turn.
+This deviation occurs about 0.62 mi (1 km) before reaching the waterfall.

-Gullfoss Cultural Significance
+Gullfoss History and Cultural Significance

 Impressively, the beautiful Gullfoss stands out from other waterfalls across earth for yet another reason.
 This one has nothing to do with its vast visual appeal, though.
 That’s true since the site holds a very special place in the culture of the region in which it formed.